Xilinx/PYNQ/docs/source/14_faqs.rst

 You can also connect a WiFi dongle to the board, and set up the board to connect to the wireless network.
 Your host PC can then connect to the same wireless network to connect to the board.

-I can't connect to my board
+I can't connect to the Jupyter portal
 =======================================
 My Board is powered on, and I see the Red and Green LEDs, but I can't connect to the Pynq Portal, or see the Samba shared drive: